zencoders/zenconf_2014/README.md

 Do you want be a speaker at the ZenConf 2014?
 You can submit your work in three simple steps:

 1. Let's fork this repo
-1. `mkdir talks/your-nickname && cp your-stuff`
+1. `mkdir talks/your-nickname && cp your-stuff talks/your-nickname`
 1. submit a pull request

 ## References